These famous royals, writers and feminists on our top 10 list all have one thing in common – they’re mothers

 Less known, perhaps, than other members on our list, Marie was a writer and mother whose influential, if controversial book, Married Love, published in 1918, became a bible for women seeking marital advice.
 A mother who opposed abortion, Stopes’ second book, Wise Parenthood followed and in 1921, Stopes opened a family planning clinic in Holloway, north London, the first in the country.
 By 1930, other family planning organisations had been set up around the country, giving rise to what would later become the Family Planning Association.

 Even before her marriage to Prince William on 29 April 2011 at Westminster Abbey, HRH Catherine Middleton was one of the most talked-about names on the planet.
-Not surprisingly, news of her pregnancy generated rumours as to the child’s gender around the world – the birth of Prince George on 22 July 2013 finally ending speculation that had reached fever pitch.
-Prince George’s christening took place at the Chapel Royal in St James’s Palace.
+Not surprisingly, news of her first pregnancy generated rumours as to the child’s gender around the world – the birth of Prince George on 22 July 2013 finally ending speculation that had reached fever pitch.
+She is now also mother to Princess Charlotte and Prince Louis.

 7. Emmeline Pankhurst (15 July 1858-14 June 1928)